 In brief, what is also called the Serial Comma or Harvard Comma in American English, is a comma that is inserted before the last item in a list that is preceded by the word and, and sometimes the word or.

-It is not to be confused with a normal comma that is used with a coordinating conjunction such as but, for or so, for example.
+You shouldn’t confuse it with a normal comma, which is used with a coordinating conjunction such as but, for or so, for example.

-The debate about whether to use this comma or not has raged for years but it got a lot of attention due to a court case in the US.
+The debate about whether to use the Oxford comma or not has raged for years.
+But it got a lot of attention due to a court case in the US.

 The state law case revolved around one clause that defined when overtime pay was to be paid to truck drivers by Oakhurst Dairy.